Dynkin games with Poisson random intervention times: Abstract

 \section{Abstract}

 This paper introduces a new class of Dynkin games, where the two players are allowed to make their stopping decisions at a sequence of exogenous Poisson arrival times.
 The value function and the associated optimal stopping strategy are characterized by the solution of a backward stochastic differential equation.
-The paper further applies the model to study the optimal conversion and calling strategies of convertible bonds, and their asymptotics when the Poisson intensity goes to infinity.\\
+The paper further provides a replication strategy for the game, and applies the model to study the optimal conversion and calling strategies of convertible bonds, and their asymptotics when the Poisson intensity goes to infinity.